erl_prim_loader

 See file(3) for more info about

-the record file_info
+the record file_info.

-can also be a file in an archive.
+The can also be a file in an archive.
 For example

 See code(3) about archive files.